 Scott didn't settle for just a first down, though.
 The 1982 first-round NFL draft pick dug his foot in the ground and cut up field.
 He blazed past everyone else down the sideline and eventually into the end zone for the game-winning touchdown.

-Longtime Georgia Bulldogs broadcaster Larry Munson belted one his all-time great calls:
+Longtime Georgia Bulldogs announcer Larry Munson belted one of his all-time great calls:

 Dooley, along with pretty much every other Bulldog on the bench, sprinted along the sideline behind Scott.
 It was pure euphoric mayhem.
 The Gator Bowl was absolutely rocking.
 As Belue said, "it just felt like the ground was shaking."